iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 }
 ```

-As you might have noticed in above snippet there is a variable `“searchText”`.
-Yes, thats right now we move to next step i.e. Search Functionality.
+As you might have noticed in above snippet there is a variable `“searchText”` which indicates the next step i.e. Search Functionality.
 As always we need to take a step back and first understand what needs to be done to implement search functionality of Sub header items.
 First and foremost, we need a create a view for `SearchBar`.
 So let’s create that :